The Potential Benefits of a Steam Room Even in Hot & Humid Locations

 So, when you say, “It’s like a steam room out here,” you’re scientifically off base.
 (We’ll forgive you.
 We know what you mean.)
 But this basic fact is important for those who wonder why anybody living in humid climates would gain an advantage from steam rooms.

-It may help to understand the benefits that steam rooms provide to those who want to maintain and improve their health—in any geographic region.
+It may help to understand the potential benefits that steam rooms provide to those who want to maintain and improve their health—in any geographic region.

 Hot Stuff That’s Not Full of Stuff